sys-bio/libOmexMeta/docs/index.rst

 Using these ontology terms, we can encode the *chemical identity* of the variables in the model, but there are still quite a few key pieces of biological information that are missing.
 *Where* does this reaction take place? *What* type(s) of cell does it occur in?
-This information can also be encoded in / extracted from SBML with some difficulty, but not in a form suitable for automated semantic logic (such as would be possible in `OWL <https://www.w3.org/TR/owl2-overview/>`_).
+Some of this information can also be encoded in / extracted from SBML with some difficulty, but not in a form suitable for automated semantic logic (such as would be possible using `OWL <https://www.w3.org/TR/owl2-overview/>`_).

 Semantic annotations play an even more important role in CellML models.
 Unlike SBML, CellML does not have a structured way of specifying what model elements represent